GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Proposed Multi-View Latent Code Learning

 At the decoder side, we recover the EPI information with $\hat Z$ and a generator $G$.

-Our task is to find an $E$ and and its inverse operation $G$ to minimize the reconstruction error of EPI:
+Our task is to find an $E$ and its inverse operation $G$ to minimize the reconstruction error of EPI and the bitrates of latent code transmission:

-In this work, we achieve latent code extraction and EPI reconstruction by CNN and GAN, respectively, where the two networks are jointly trained.
-As shown in Fig. \ref{TC6}, the whole framework consists of spatio-temporal EPI construction, latent code extraction and GAN-based EPI reconstruction, which are elaborated as follows.
+In this work, we employ CNN and GAN to perform latent code extraction \& compression and EPI reconstruction, respectively.
+The whole networks are co-trained in an end-to-end manner.
+As shown in Fig. \ref{TC6}, the whole framework consists of spatio-temporal EPI construction, latent code extraction \& compression and GAN-based EPI reconstruction, which are elaborated as follows.